 - Ancillary analytics include insights delivered regarding the tradeoff between volume and profit, understanding of the unique market for each store, competitive behavior, and the segmentation of stores.

-- A pilot test showed an immediate impact on profit that the CEO ordered a full implementation be immediately undertaken at an accelerated pace.
+- A pilot test showed an immediate impact on profit such that the CEO ordered a full implementation be immediately undertaken at an accelerated pace.
 On two public earnings calls with investors, the CEO touted this initiative as one of their top strategic programs to drive corporate performance.

 - Both in pilot and in real-world evaluations, the system was shown to increase profits by 10%.